Odette-International-Ltd/transport-track-and-trace-api/documents/1 - Rest API in the automotive industry-technical principles .md

 If an object contains several associations to the same component object, which represent different semantic meaning, there are two types of associations available and used:

 - An association class, using an attribute with a value list of applicable qualifiers (e.g. Party Role Code, Event Type Code etc.).
 - Explicitly named associations to the component object (e.g. Buyer Party, Seller Party, Estimated Event, Actual Event).

-  In the context of this recommendation type the option 1 is preferred and should be used, to allow semantic extensions to existing data structures without the necessity to considerably extend the programming code of existing implementations.
+In the context of this recommendation type 1 is preferred and should be used, to allow semantic extensions to existing data structures without the necessity to considerably extend the programming code of existing implementations.

 ## 3.4	Semantic validation

 The applied modelling principle allows utmost flexibility of implementation scenarios and process orchestration.
 The downside of this methodology: the status information of attributes in the information objects apart from identifiers is mostly optional.
-For semantic validation it is often necessary to check if specific attributes are available because otherwise the information object cannot be processed correctlyproperly.
+For semantic validation it is often necessary to check if specific attributes are available because otherwise the information object cannot be processed correctly.
-It is recommended to add an implementation specific validation layer when using the OopenAPI files provided in the scope of this project for implementations.
+It is recommended to add an implementation specific validation layer when using the OpenAPI files provided in the scope of this project for implementations.
 This validation can be done in several ways, of course.
-However, a very simple and straightforward way would be to use JSON sSemantic vValidationor through schematron techniques (https://www.npmjs.com/package/jsontron) on the data received.
+However, a very simple and straightforward way would be to use JSON Semantic Validation through schematron techniques on the data received.
 The output of this validation process can be used as error description in the response, should the validation fail.

 # 4	Security